-Contact detection of deterrent chemicals by Phidippus

-Phidippus exhibit a strong aversive reaction to contact between the ends of legs I and the surfaces of insects bearing either certain steroids (lucibufagins, Eisner, Goetz, Hill, Smedley, and Meinwald 1997, or B-Ecdysone per this study; see Figure 4) or Zdihydromatricaria acid (Eisner, Hill, Goetz, Jain, Alsop, Camazine, and Meinwald 1981).
-A recent study (Hoefler, Taylor, and Jakob 2002) found no signs that P. audax used chemical cues left on filter paper to detect prey, but did find that these were used by a lycosid spider (Pardosa milvina).
-However, an earlier study (Clark, Jackson, and Cutler 2000) found that Habrocestum pulex reacted to chemical cues left by its ant prey on a soil substratum, or in the air, and also did not find any reaction to cues left on filter paper.
+Contact detection of deterrent chemicals by Phidippus.
+Phidippus exhibit a strong aversive reaction to contact between the ends of legs I and the surfaces of insects bearing either certain steroids (lucibufagins per Eisner et al. 1997, or β -Ecdysone per this study) or Z-dihydromatricaria acid (Eisner et al. 1981).
+A recent study (Hoefler et al. 2002) found no signs that P. audax used chemical cues left on filter paper to detect prey, but did find that these were used by a lycosid spider, Pardosa milvina.
+However, an earlier study (Clark et al. 2000) found that Habrocestum pulex reacted to chemical cues left by its ant prey on a soil substratum, or in the air, but did not react to chemical cues left on filter paper.

-The legs of salticid spiders carry whorled setae in association with the adhesive tenent setae of the pretarsus (Figure 27, Hill 1977).
+The legs of salticid spiders carry whorled setae (spondylae) in association with the adhesive tenent setae of the pretarsus (Figure 20; Hill 1977, 2010b).
 These are also found on the ends of the pedipalps, often in considerable abundance.
-Based on structure and distribution, they have long been thought to be contact chemoreceptors (Foelix 1970, Foelix and Chu-Wang 1973), and this has been confirmed recently in wolf spiders (Lycosidae) through electrophysiological recording of receptors (Drewes and Bernard 2005).
-This study confirmed the earlier morphological evidence, and identified several mechanoreceptor neurites, as well as numerous chemoreceptor neurites in association with the open pore at the end of each whorled seta.
-The pore is at the apex of the cone shown in Figure 27.
+Based on structure and distribution, they have long been thought to be contact chemoreceptors (Foelix 1970, Foelix & Chu-Wang 1973), and this has been confirmed recently in wolf spiders (Lycosidae) through electrophysiological recording of receptors (Drewes & Bernard 2005).
+This study confirmed the earlier morphological evidence, and identified several mechanoreceptor neurites, as well as numerous chemoreceptor neurites in association with an open pore at the end of each spondyla.
+The pore is at the apex of the terminal cone shown in Figure 20.